argoproj/argo-cd/specs/design-black-box.md

 It is proposed to use Argo CD application controller as the base for the GitOps engine and contribute a set of Flux features into it.
 There are two main reasons to try using Argo CD as a base:
-- Argo CD uses Application abstraction to represent the desired state and target Kubernetes cluster.
-This abstraction works for both Argo CD and Flux cases.
+- Argo CD uses the _Application_ abstraction to represent the desired state and target the Kubernetes cluster.
+This abstraction works for both Argo CD and Flux.
 - The Argo CD controller leverages Kubernetes watch APIs instead of pulling.
 This enables Argo CD features such as Health assessment, UI and could provide better performance to
 Flux as well.